nisargthakkar/final-project-nisargthakkar-remote-configuration/README.md

 MySQL used as the choice of datastore

-Various client applications written in different languages
+Client applications written in Bash and Python

 ## Code structure
 `server/` : Code for CMS